jiamingluuu/notes/database/DDIA.md

   - Solution: Shutdown one of those if detected.
 - How to determine timeout?

+#### Implementation of Replication Logs
+Statement-based replication
+- Leader logs every write request (statement) that it executes and sends that statement log to its followers.
+- But if the statement calls a nondeterministic function (`NOW()` for instance), used an auto-incrementing column, or has side effects, then it fails.

+Write-ahead log (WAL) shipping
+- Log formed in B-tree or SSTable can be used to build the replica on another node.
+- Buf this make replication closely coupled to the storage engine: if the database changes its storage formate from one version to another, it is typically not possible to run different versions of the database.

+Logical (row-based) log replication
+- A logical log for a relational database is a sequence of records describing writes to database tables at the granularity of a row.
+  - On insertion, log contains new values of all columns
+  - On deletion, log contains information to identify the row deleted (e.g. primary key).
+  - For updating, log contains information to identify the row to be updated, and the new values of all columns.

 ### Multi-Leader Replication
 Pitfall of leader-based replication: all writes must go though the leader.
 So if one cannot connect to the leader (network cutoff for instance) write is